Die Hard Trilogy Playstation 1

 Die Hard Trilogy for the Playstation 1

-Die Hard was one of those 80’s films that defined the era, a story of greed, corporate excess and heroism, where one lone cop can bring an army of Armani suited terrorists to justice.
+Die Hard Trilogy was an early title for the original PlayStation, based on the popular film series starring Bruce Willis.
+Did Hard was one of those 80’s films that defined the era, a story of greed, corporate excess and heroism, where one lone cop can bring an army of Armani suited terrorists to justice.
 Bruce Willis made his name as an action hero in this 1998 film, and set the tone for a career playing tough loners battling to defeat the system, including 3 (to date) Die Hard sequels.

 Die Hard Trilogy Cover Art